micc83/wr-backstage-docs/docs/index.md

 ## Todo

 - [ ] Authentication and permissions
-- [ ] Select to easily switch between envs
+- [ ] Select to easily switch between envs -> will change the host but keep the path of the current url
-- [ ] Create new project from backstage is doable?
+- [ ] Create new project from backstage is doable (devops)?
+- [x] Tech Documentation to migrate from clickup -> Ability to export to md files
 - [ ] Where to put product documentation as md files + git are probably not the best for non-devs?
 Links to clickup/notion for now?
 In future we might implement a plugin for notion?
+Does production documentation even belongs here?

 ## How to integrate backstage with your project